Blepharitis

 A consistent routine is the most effective way to manage blepharitis:

-- Eyelid Cleaning: Use a dedicated eyelid wipe or a cotton pad soaked in a specialized lid cleansing solution (or saline) to delicately rub the base of the lashes.
-This removes debris, crusts, and bacteria.
+3. Eyelid Cleaning: Use a dedicated eyelid wipe or a cotton pad soaked in a specialized lid cleansing solution (or saline) to delicately rub the base of the lashes.
+This removes debris, crusts and microbes .

 2. Complementary Clinical Treatments